 Excuse #4: I don’t have time to floss.

-Effective flossing does take a while -- once a day for a “good three to five minutes” according to Low.
+Effective flossing does take a while -- once a day for a “good 3 to 5 minutes” according to Low.
 But even 60 seconds of flossing is of enormous benefit.
 As with exercise, bathing, and other daily activities, the key is to make flossing a habit.

 “If you make time for your personal hygiene, you can find time to make for flossing,” says Maria Lopez Howell, DDS, a dentist in private practice in San Antonio.